-With all the responsibilities you have as the owner/manager of a business, it can be easy to run into problems with the payroll taxes for your business.
+With all the responsibilities you have as the owner/manager of a business, it can be easy to run into problems with the unpaid payroll taxes for your business.
 The current US Tax Code requires all businesses in the United States to file 941/940 Payroll Tax Forms with the IRS each quarter and at the end of the year.
-These can be complex and time-consuming regulations to keep up with and it is critical to have payroll employment tax help.
+These can be complex and time-consuming regulations to keep up with, and it is critical to have payroll employment tax help.

 Small business tax services can really save you when it comes time to square away your company’s payroll taxes.
 This is particularly true if you need unpaid payroll tax help.
 In this article, we will look at some tips to avoid last-minute penalties as an employer.

 We have said that it is important for you, as the owner/manager of a business, to stay on top of payroll taxes and submit the 941 payroll tax forms for your company.
-This is because if you do not pay the tax, the IRS can bring an action against you to collect the unpaid taxes.
+This is because if you do not pay the tax, the Internal Revenue Service can bring an action against you to collect the unpaid taxes.
 You are subject to civil and even criminal charges if the forms are not submitted.
 Your local tax representation firm can help you avoid that.

 What if You have Already Run into Issues with Unpaid Payroll Taxes?

 The Internal Revenue Service can use tax levies and tax liens against you or your business.
 A tax lien is a temporary tax on a specific property that is enforced until your debt has been paid in full, including interest and penalties.
 A tax levy is a more serious penalty.
 It is the permanent seizure of property, such as accounts receivables or bank accounts, to cover unpaid tax debt.